-- cmd2.decorators.with_argparser()

-- cmd2.decorators.with argparser and unknown args()
+- cmd2.decorators.with_argparser() - cmd2.decorators.with argument list()

-- cmd2.decorators.with_argument_list()

 All of these decorators accept an optional preserve_quotes argument which defaults to False.
 Setting this argument to True is useful for cases where you are passing the arguments to another command which might have its own argument parsing.